Last updated: 1 March 2018

 f. to any government regulatory bodies that normally require it or may request it;

-vii. in order for OFX to satisfy its regulatory obligations under relevant AML/CFT Laws, for example in order to satisfy the obligation that OFX take reasonable steps to verify the identity of its clients, OFX may disclose your Personal Information to its external credit providers; and
+vii. in order for OFX to satisfy its regulatory obligations under relevant AML/CTF Laws, for example in order to satisfy the obligation that OFX take reasonable steps to verify the identity of its customers, OFX may disclose your Personal Information to its external credit providers; and

 g. as may be required under any other law;